Horizont (radio station)

 Horizont Radio or Хоризонт (Horizont) in Bulgarian is a state-owned Bulgarian radio station, specialising in news coverage from Bulgaria.
-It is the most popular radio station in Bulgaria and it is part of The Bulgarian National Radio Network.
+It is the most popular radio station in Bulgaria and it is part of Bulgarian National Radio.

 Horizon Radio is considered the most independent media in Bulgaria with news and comments from around the nation.
 It has an extensive network of correspondents in every big city in Bulgaria, ready to report when the news breaks.
 The programme plays much music from all genres but prominence is given to the latest in the pop charts.
-The motto of radio Horizon is "Quick and in-depth".
+The motto of the station is "Quick and in-depth".